sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 #### Test Objective

-Test that GCU is capable of adding a blanket ARP forwarding rule, and that traffic follows this rule accordingly
+Test that GCU is capable of adding a blanket ARP forwarding rule, and that proper ARP responses are sent while other packets are dropped

 #### Testing Steps